lambdaclass/lambdaclass_hacking_learning_path/README.md

-# LambdaClass Hobby Club - Hacking Learning Path Handbook
+# LambdaClass Hacking Learning Path

 DISCLAIMER: We are updating the hacking learning path.
 We are adding more exercises and we want to write an introduction to each chapter or post.